 An alternative method for deciding if your website is “good” or not is to compare your current performance against past performance.
 If your website traffic increased by 200% year over year, that’s a strong indication that something you’re doing is working.

 Seeing how your website performs over time (and whether or not it meets your goals) is more useful information than comparing your performance against generalized statistics.
-Especially if your website is new, give yourself time to gather data and set a baseline for what’s realistic for your business.
+Especially if your website design is new, give yourself time to gather data and set a baseline for what’s realistic for your business.
 Then you can set meaningful, achievable goals for your website.

 Even if your website is performing great against your own personal benchmarks, you still need to keep an eye on your competitors.
 The trouble is, you don’t have access to your competitors’ web analytics, so figuring out what they’re doing takes a little more effort (and some software to help).

 Happily, in the age of technology and big data, there are a ton of tools out there that can help with competitive analysis and figuring out what your competitors are doing online.
-SEO-focused tools like SEMRush or Ahrefs can provide insight on how your competitors’ websites are performing in search results.
+SEO-focused tools like SEMRush or Ahrefs can provide insight into how your competitors’ websites are performing in search results.

 Ultimately, a combination of all three methods is the best way to set realistic expectations for your website analysis.